arthurlormeauwall/OpenCvTester/README.md

 ## General Information

-When I started to learn OpenCv, one of the first things I did was to access pixels data and change their values ; at that time I really just wanted to have real-time control over filters while running the application.
+When I started to learn OpenCv, one of the first things I did was to access pixels data and change their values ; at that time I really just wanted to have real-time control over filters while running the application and be able to undo and redo action.

-After connecting a slider to one of my filter parameters, I thought it would be a good exercise to add undo/redo functionality, and a Photoshop like layer structured rendering system with control over each layer opacity.

 This project is aim to achieve that and its purpose is mostly educational.

 Moreover, users of this framework are expected to know Java and OpenCv.

+This frameWork can also be used without Open Cv.

 ## Technologies Used